2017-2018 Toyota 4Runner Intake (TRD or K&N)

 Stock Air Intake Vs. Aftermarket K&N Intake

-The stock OEM intake on your 2017-2018 4Runner comes with paper air filters with restricted air-flow tubes.
-The K&N 63-9034 Cold Air Intake System comes with a much larger tube inlet/outlet and a much better filter.
-With a K&N 63-9034 Cold Air Intake, your air production will stay much more cool because it has more room to travel and is mounted further away from your engine block.
+The stock OEM intake on your 2017-2018 comes with paper air filters with restricted air-flow tubes.
+The K&N 63-9034 intake comes with a much larger tube inlet/outlet and a much better filter.
+With a K&N 63-9034 intake, your air production will stay much cooler because it has more room to travel and is mounted further away from your engine block.

-Cooler air helps your 4Runner engine’s performance and helps your 4Runner to run more efficiently.
-While we have not installed the K&N 63-9034 Cold Air Intake, the TRD Intake was a piece of cake and installing a cold air intake from model to model is not much different.
+Cooler air helps your engine’s performance and helps your 4Runner to run more efficiently.
+While we have not installed the K&N intake, the TRD Intake was a piece of cake and installing a cold air intake from model to model is not much different.

-We just got an email from Fernando saying that his mechanic was able to install the TRD Intake that is out right now for the 5th Gen 4Runner.
+We just got an email from Fernando saying that his mechanic was able to install the TRD Intake on his 2017.
 He was kind enough to share his pictures with us to prove it.
-This is what he said about installing the TRD Intake on his 2017 5th Gen 4Runner.
+This is what he said about installing the Intake:

 - FERNANDO: For the readers, I think any decent mechanic should be able to install on a 2017 in about 1 hour.